RajeshJ3/boilerplate-react-auth/README.md

-# Getting Started with Create React Complete Authentication boiler plate
+# Getting Started with React Complete Authentication boiler plate

 > I hope this boilerplate is helpful for you.